Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture with a cap at one-third of the total count.
+One urinal counts as one fixture, but not more than one-third of the required total.

 Large-Crew Step